 Historic and Cultural Resources.
 Impacts would be the same as Alternative 2, except no existing schools would be demolished.
 More existing high schools would potentially be impacted by building additions.
+Memorial Stadium would not be demolished and Memorial Wall would not be impacted by construction.

 Recreation.
 Impacts would be similar to Alternative 2, but would occur at more high school sites around the District.
+The aging Memorial Stadium would not be replaced with a new stadium.

 Aesthetics, Light, and Glare.
-Impacts would be similar to Alternative 2, but would occur at more high school sites around the District.
+Impacts would be similar to Alternative 2, but aesthetic, light, and glare impacts would occur at 3 to 5 high school addition projects instead of at one new high school project site under Alternative 2.